Chenée Today

 Why is it Called an Icebox Pie?

 So what's the secret to a simple lemon icebox pie recipe?
 You need sweetened condensed milk!
 I like to use Eagle Brand condensed milk -- this post isn't sponsored -- but any sweetened condensed milk you like should work!
 You can even use coconut condensed milk to avoid dairy!
+The creamy filling is similar to that of key lime pie.

 If you love the lemon flavor of this pie, try this delicious lemon cordial to go with it!
+And if you like cupcakes, you'll love my Strawberry Crunch Cupcakes!
+And speaking of strawberry, my French Strawberry Cake is an easy, elegant, strawberry dessert!

 2020 Juneteenth Cookout